mahsankhaan/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/sc.png)

-### 2. Install Codewind in Visual Studio to create microservices test and deploy to GitHub
+### 2. Understand how to break down our monolithic application

 Here are 5 tightly coupled services:

 1. Admin login